datacarpentry/python-socialsci/_episodes/01-introduction.md

 ![Jupyter_notebook_cell](../fig/Python_jupyter_8.png)

 When a cell is run, it is given a number along with the corresponding output cell.
-If you have a notebook with many cells in it you can run the cells in any order and also run the same cell many times.
-The number on the left hand side of the input cells increments, so you can always tell the order in which they were run.
+If you have a notebook with many cells in it, you can run the cells in any order and also run the same cell many times.
+The number on the left-hand side of the input cells increments, so you can always tell the order in which they were run.
 For example, a cell marked `In [5]:` was the fifth cell run in the sequence.